-We use a similar technique but we first need to extend \cite{kingman-age-depen} to the multi-type setting, of relevance to us. \\(d) {\bf Previous analysis of Twitter networks:} The majority of work analyzing Twitter networks has been empirical in nature.
-In one of the earliest studies of Twitter networks \cite{ref:twitterMoon} the authors looked at the degree distribution of the different networks in Twitter, including retweet networks associated with individual topics.
+The majority of work analyzing Twitter networks has been empirical in nature.
+In one of the earliest studies of Twitter networks \cite {ref:twitterMoon}, the authors looked at the degree distribution of the different networks in Twitter, including retweet networks associated with individual topics.
 Power-laws were observed, but no model was proposed to describe the network evolution.
-In \cite{asur2011trends} the link between maximum degree and the range of time for which a topic was popular or ``trending'' was investigated.
+In \cite{asur2011trends}, the link between maximum degree and the range of time for which a topic was popular or ``trending'' was investigated.
 Correlations between the degree in retweet graphs and the Twitter follower graph for different users was studied in \cite{ref:miacha}.
 These empirical analyses provided many important insights into the structure of networks in Twitter.
-However, the lack of a model to describe the evolution of these networks is one of the important unanswered questions in this field, and the rigorous analysis of such a model has not even been considered yet.
-Our work here presents one of the first such models which produces predictions that match Twitter data and also is given a rigorous theoretical analysis.
+However, the lack of a model to describe the evolution of these networks is one of the important unanswered questions in this field, and the rigorous analysis of such a model has not {{yet been considered}}.
+Our work here presents one of the first such models that produces predictions that match Twitter data and also {{provides a rigorous theoretical analysis of the proposed model}}.